-What to look for: The biggest drawback to opening an account at J. P. Morgan Private Bank is that you’ll need $10 million in assets — that will get you personalized financial planning, cross-border wealth advisory, goals-based investing and advice.
+What to look for: The biggest drawback to opening an account at J. P. Morgan Private Bank is that you’ll need $10 million in assets.
+Having this amount will get you personalized financial planning, cross-border wealth advisory, goals-based investing and advice.

 - Extremely customized banking experience

-- Opportunities to meet peers worldwide at events designed to educate, inform and entertain
+- Opportunities for heirs to meet peers worldwide at events designed to educate, inform and entertain

 - Caters to the very wealthy

-What to look for: Citibank’s private banking services are mainly aimed at wealthy families and family offices, professional investors, lawyers and law firms, so if you don’t fall in one of those categories you might want to look elsewhere for your banking needs.
+What to look for: Citi’s private banking services are mainly aimed at wealthy families and family offices, professional investors, lawyers and law firms.
+To qualify, you’ll need a minimum investment of $10 million and a total net worth of at least $25 million.

-Why it stands out: Offering a wide range of financial services such as consumer banking, investment banking, management and securities to a client base that includes individuals, corporations, governments and financial institutions, Goldman Sachs is headquartered in New York and has offices across major world financial centers.
+Why it stands out: Goldman Sachs offers a wide range of financial services such as consumer banking, investment banking, management and securities to a client base that includes individuals, corporations, governments and financial institutions.
+Headquartered in New York, Goldman Sachs has offices across major world financial centers.

 - Invests its own capital with customers